sabiut/qr-checkin-system/README.md

 - Frontend uses service workers for offline capabilities
 - Backend can operate in offline mode, syncing when connectivity is restored
 - Local storage for temporary data storage
+- Tickets can be downloaded and stored locally